Skip to Main Content

 Also from April 1, 2020, to March 31, 2021, only 5 of the 53 SWAs were able to timely pay benefits, including the FPUC supplement, to regular UI claimants.5 As a result, during the year following the passage of the CARES Act, more than six million Americans waited a month or more for pandemic-related UI benefits.
 Further, states are still challenged in paying claimants timely.
 For example, despite improvements in payment timeliness since the end of the pandemic6, only 24 percent of reporting states were paying regular UI claimants on time in June 2024, compared to 75 percent before the pandemic started.7

-Additionally, we identified that states may have inadvertently applied a racial or gender bias when providing benefits to claimants and did not provide adequate protections for claimants’ personal data.
+Additionally, we identified that states may have inadvertently applied a racial or sex bias when providing benefits to claimants and did not provide adequate protections for claimants’ personal data.
 Facial recognition can serve as an effective tool in preventing fraudulent payments.
 However, ETA and states need to implement proper oversight mechanisms.
 Specifically, to combat imposter claims, 45 percent of states hired identity verification service contractors that used facial recognition technology.
-In 2019, National Institute of Standards and Technology’s8 Information Technology Laboratory reported9 it found empirical evidence that the algorithms10 used in current facial recognition technology have a racial and gender bias.
+In 2019, National Institute of Standards and Technology’s8 Information Technology Laboratory reported9 it found empirical evidence that the algorithms10 used in current facial recognition technology have a racial and sex bias.
 Furthermore, 15 of 24 (63 percent) of state contracts did not include privacy security measures recommended to protect UI claimants’ biometric data.11

 Further, we issued audit reports that advised ETA to establish methods to detect and recover improper payments, including fraud, and reported on the PUA program, which posed a significant risk to the UI system.
 PUA’s expanded coverage, for a population of claimants who were traditionally ineligible to receive UI benefits,12 presented significant challenges to states.
-Further, we found the risk of improper payments including fraud was even higher under PUA because claimants could self certify their eligibility for benefits.
+Further, we found the risk of improper payments including fraud was even higher under PUA because claimants could self-certify their eligibility for benefits.

 Moreover, in an effort to expeditiously and efficiently provide UI benefits, states improperly paid billions of dollars.
 In May 2021, ETA provided guidance to states on the waiving of recovery of overpayments when the claimant was without fault and if the repayment would be contrary to equity and good conscience as allowable by the CARES Act .
 This guidance also outlined limited circumstances when the states could use blanket waivers in lieu of recovering overpayments.